 The goal of this article is to explain how to implement a farm cluster in two VMs.
-After the implementation, you will be able to run the following video with Apache load balancing and failover on Windows, Linux or AIX.
+After the implementation, you will be able to run the following video with Apache load balancing and failover on Windows or Linux.

 The names of the 2 Windows 2012 R2 VMs are SERVER1 and SERVER2.